zackees/zcmds/README.md

     * walks the directory from the current directory and catalogs which of the child folders take up the most space.
   * git-bash (win32)
     * launches git-bash terminal (windows only).
+  * gitconfig
+    * Configures git so that it's in "easy-to-use-mode".
   * gitsummary
     * Generates a summary of the git repository commits, useful for invoicing
   * findfiles